impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 So if the `$RBENV_NATIVE_EXT` environment variable is empty, then the test is truthy.
 If that env var has already been set, then the test is falsy, and we would abort.

 What does the `RBENV_NATIVE_EXT` env var do?
-I don't see anything mentioned in [the env vars section of the README](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/README.md#environment-variables){:target="_blank" rel="noopener"}, so I search the Github repo and find [this PR](https://github.com/rbenv/rbenv/pull/528){:target="_blank" rel="noopener"}, which includes the following comment:
+I don't see anything mentioned in [the env vars section of the README](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/README.md#environment-variables){:target="_blank" rel="noopener" }, so I search the Github repo and find [this PR](https://github.com/rbenv/rbenv/pull/528){:target="_blank" rel="noopener" }, which includes the following comment:

 > If RBENV_NATIVE_EXT environment variable is set, rbenv will abort if it didn't manage to load the builtin.
 This is primarily useful for testing.